 Scroll down to find out more about the famous female painters who revolutionized contemporary art.

 Leonora Carrington - The Ultimate Surrealist

-A surreal universe of Leonora Carrington is based on a variety of influences including Celtic literature, Renaissance painting, Central American folk art, alchemy, and an intensely personal symbolism.
-The prolific painter’s art features and array of half-human and half-animal figures and combinations of various fantastic beasts that are sometimes eerie and other times humorous.
-Leonora Carrington uses the surreal imagery to explore human transformations in constantly changing world.
+A surreal universe of Leonora Carrington is based on a variety of influences including Celtic literature, Renaissance painting, Central American folk art, alchemy, and intensely personal symbolism.
+The prolific painter’s art features and an array of half-human and half-animal figures and combinations of various fantastic beasts that are sometimes eerie and other times humorous.
+As one of the most famous Surrealist female painters, Leonora Carrington uses surreal imagery to explore human transformations in a constantly changing world.

 Featured images : Leonora Carrington via pinterest

 Joan Mitchell - Painting Big

 We continue our list of famous female painters with Joan Mitchell whose work is praised for the compositional rhythms, and bold color tones applied with energetic gestural brushstrokes.
 Her body of work resides somewhere between the meticulously prepared, structured composition and raw, untamed improvisation.
 The painter’s large-scale multi-paneled paintings are marked with abstract, richly colored calligraphic elements that are the key characteristics of her unique style that made her one of the most prominent figures of American Abstract Expressionism.

 Featured images : Joan Mitchell, via arthousefilmsonline com